 From bad-minded groomsmen (yes, I've been prank called and hit on) to breaking up fights, sometimes guests can get a little out of control and make your job super difficult on a wedding day.

-You want things to go seamlessly, but that can be difficult when there's a cranky or drunk guest who's acting inappropriate, rude, and sometimes even violent.
+You want things to go seamlessly, but that can be difficult when there's a cranky or drunk guest who's acting inappropriately, rude, and sometimes even violent.

 This should never be something you have to deal with, but unfortunately, it is.
 So how can we get ahead of it and figure out the best course of action before we're put in an uncomfortable situation?